 Return Values

-Functions often compute values that are then used in the DOM to either change the document add or remove content, modify a variable change a property value or visibility, or provide a value that is then used in another function.
+Functions often compute values that are then used in the DOM to either change the document, add or remove content, modify a variable, change a property value or visibility, or provide a value that is then used in another function.
 The computed values provided by the function are called return values.
 The return keyword is used in a function code block to tell the code to give a value back to the caller.
 Using the return keyword saves the return value for other use.
 Functions stop executing when the JavaScript reaches a return value.
 You can change variables without return values, but to receive values that can be used later, you use return.

 Parameters versus Arguments